Our Energy Use

 National Leader in Local Solar

-San Antonio has been in the top 10 cities for solar capacity since 2016 and as of 2019 is 5th in the Nation for installed capacity.
+San Antonio has been in the top 10 cities for solar capacity since 2016.
+As of 2019 and through 2022, San Antonio is 5th in the Nation for installed capacity.
 We've achieved this status in large part thanks to the variety of forward thinking CPS Solar Energy Programs.
 Whether you're an owner, renter, resident or business owner; there are many ways for you to help drive the transition to clean electricity in San Antonio!

 Building a Sustainable Future